ePages-de/epages-devportal/_posts/2018/2018-04-05-kubernetes-deployments-with-helm.md

 ---
 layout: post
-title: Kubernetes Deployments with Helm, part 1
+title: Kubernetes Deployments with Helm - Basic features
 date: 2018-04-05
-header_image: public/helm-header.png
+header_image: public/helm-header.jpg
 header_position: center
+header_overlay: true
 category: tech-stories
 tags: ["kubernetes", "helm", "cloud"]
-authors: ["Dirk Jablonski"]
+authors: ["Dirk"]
 ---

-[Kubernetes](https://kubernetes.io){:target="_blank"} is a great tool for orchestrating all your containers in a microservices based application, but managing all the YAML files (generically called *manifests* in the following) for deployments, configmaps, secrets, services etc. can quickly turn into a nightmare.
+[Kubernetes](https://kubernetes.io){:target="_blank"} is a great tool for orchestrating all your containers in a microservices-based application.
+But managing all the YAML files (generically called *manifests* in the following) for deployments, configmaps, secrets, services etc. can quickly turn into a nightmare.

-This is the point at which *[Helm](https://helm.sh){:target="_blank"}*, which calls itself "the package manager for Kubernetes", comes to the rescue.
+This is the point at which *[Helm](https://helm.sh){:target="_blank"}*, which calls itself "the package manager for Kubernetes", comes to your rescue.
-In this first part of a nulti-part blog post series, you'll be introduced to the basic features & benefits of Helm.
+In this first part of a multi-part blog post series, you'll be introduced to the basic features & benefits of Helm.

 ## What does Helm do?